sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![Configure](./assets/configure_bot_add_endpoint.png)

-Let's configure the endpoint.
-First, give it a name.
-Then select HTTP methods and choose to specify the endpoint label category.
-Specify **Authentication** as flow label category and select **Login** for flow label.
-Move on and specify path prefix - **/trading/auth**.
+Configure the endpoint: give it a name, select the HTTP methods, and specify the endpoint label category.
+Specify **Authentication** as the flow label category and select **Login** for the flow label.
+Specify the path prefix **/trading/auth**.
 Select **Block** for the Bot Mitigation action and save the configuration by clicking **Apply**.

 ![Configure](./assets/configure_bot_endpoint_config.png)